 The filter must be inserted so the arrow is placed in the direction of the fuel flow.

-The carburetor’s function is to regulate the amount of fuel that is mixed with air to form combustion to start and keep the zero-turn engine running.
+The carburetor’s function is to regulate the amount of fuel that is mixed with air to form combustion to start and keep the engine running.

 A carburetor failure is often due to old gas clogging fuel passageways and causing internal components to stick.
 You need to get the carburetor to function correctly by cleaning it or replacing it.